 - Understand how to choose the right webinar software and create an account on the right platform.

 - Choose a relevant and catchy title that accurately reflects the content of your webinar.

 - Create engaging and visually appealing slides.

 - Write a script or create an outline of what you will be covering

-- If applicable, choose 1 or 2 co-hosts or panelists who are knowledgeable about the topic
+- If applicable, choose 1 or 2 co-hosts or panelists knowledgeable about the topic.

 - Promote your webinar on social media and various other marketing channels